 Jennifer Didlo’s appointment in 2015 as AES’s Western U.S. Market Business Leader, in addition to her responsibilities as President of AES Southland and AES Hawaii, was the culmination of more than 25 years of leadership experience in power generation, including 20 years in California, Hawaii, and Texas.
 She led AES business development efforts, including redevelopment of the California thermal and wind generation fleet and the Hawaii coal facility.
 Prior to AES, Didlo held plant manager, supervisory and engineering positions at Southern California Edison.
 A registered Professional Engineer, Didlo holds a Master of Science in Mechanical Engineering from CSULB and a Bachelor of Science in Mechanical Engineering from the California Polytechnic State University San Luis Obispo.
 She recently retired from her corporate role and now enjoys volunteering in her son’s third-grade class and helping promote women in energy and engineering through her involvement with both CSULB and The Hawthorn Club.

-Dorothy Benveniste, Boeing 747 Fleet Chief Office (Vice Chair)
+Dorothy Benveniste, Boeing 747 Fleet Chief Office (retired) (Vice Chair)

 Dana Cabbell, Director of Integrated System Strategy, SCE